benj-chen/Curriculum2020/PID.md

 You have learned how to use PID without being given any understanding of the math or gears behind it.
 This will hopefully give you insight into how PID was conceived.

+The output of PID can be understood as:

+**Out = pFactor * P + iFactor * I + dFactor * D**

+All of the factors are coefficients (fixed numbers) calibrated by the user, you, to fit the system needing control.

+* **Error = setpoint - actual**

+Error is the basic measure of how well the PID is doing its job; PID's goal is to get this value as close as possible to 0.
+Take note that when the actual value is less than the setpoint the error is positive, and when greater Error is negative.
+Assume that a positive PID output is telling the actual value to become greater.

+* **P = Error**

+This is the most straightforward component of PID.
+If the actual value is below the desired value, the error is positive, and we add a positive value to the out.
+Conversely, if we overshoot, the error is negative, and the P term says "go back".
+The greater the error, the bigger the push is towards the desired value.
+Imagine this as running fast at the beginning of a marathon and crawling slowly to the end: your error from the end is greatest at the start, so you push yourself harder there.

+* **dt = current time - time at last update [in seconds]**

+This is basically the time from the last update to the current update.
+This is needed to understand D and I.

+* **D = (Error - lastError)/dt**

+lastError is the Error on the last update of the PID loop.
+So, Error - lastError refers to the change in Error from the last update, which means we are dividing the change in error by the change in time.
+If that sounds like the slope formula for a line at all, then you are on the right track: we are finding the rate of change of error over time.
+The greater that value is, the faster actual is approaching the desired value.

+Imagine if you were only using P: if pFactor was small, you might steadily reach the desiredValue at a snail's pace.
+If pFactor was large, you might quickly overshoot the desiredValue and spend unnecessary time correcting the issue.

+We mentioned earlier that dFactor is usually negative, which makes dFactor * D analagous to a brake.
+Take the last scenario and put a brake on it: when D is really high (causing you to overshoot the target), the negative dFactor steps in and subtracts from P to slow it down.
+This creates a much more controlled PID, where the actual goes at a fairly consistent high speed towards the desired value but doesn't grow too big that P can't slow down.

+* **I = (lastI + Error * dt);

+Using just P and D (aka iFactor = 0), you can get a really fast PID.
+However, when pushing pFactor and dFactor far enough, it sometimes occurs that the brake will wind up bringing the system to a halt just before or after the desired value, preventing it from going further.

+This results in a consistent, final error.
+This means we need something grows larger the longer an error exists.
+Looking up at the formula, if there is a consistent error over a long enough period of time, I will grow and eventually becomes large enough that it can overcome the brake.

 ### PID in Code

 https://github.com/iron-claw-972/FRC2020/blob/master/src/main/java/frc/robot/util/PID.java